 Shift, hours, days, and/or location are subject to change based on operational need in accordance with the collective bargaining agreement; may work overtime; subject to 24 hour emergency call.

 Additional Information for Applicants::

 Physical Requirements: Must be able to push and pull 70 lbs., distinguish colors, and climb ladders.

-High school diploma/GED or equivalent combination of education and experience; four years of experience in general maintenance, or an equivalent combination of education and experience; obtain the following within the probationary period: valid OSHA 10-hour General Industry Safety and Health card; successful completion of probationary period includes demonstrated competence in each of the identified technical specialties as required for this position's level of responsibility: carpentry, electrical, plumbing, and HVAC/R.
+High school diploma/GED or equivalent combination of education and experience; four years' experience in general maintenance or equivalent combination of education and experience; obtain the following within the probationary period: valid OSHA 10-hour General Industry Safety and Health card; successful completion of probationary period includes demonstrated competence in each of the identified technical specialties as required for this position's level of responsibility: carpentry, electrical, plumbing, and HVAC/R.

 Job Category: Civil Service

 Job Appointment (FTE%):